clareputtick/mity/README.md

 We would appreciate any feedback you may have on this.

 ## CRAM support
-mity currently does not support CRAM, but we plan to add this.
+CRAM support was added to `mity call` in v0.4.0.

 # Acknowledgements
 We would like to thank: